nikhil49023/wealthin-web/README.md

 ### 2. AI-Powered Advisory & Brainstorming

-Artha integrates AI to provide intelligent assistance beyond simple tracking.
+WealthIn integrates AI to provide intelligent assistance beyond simple tracking.

 *   **AI Financial Advisor**: A conversational chat interface where you can ask financial questions.
 The AI uses your recent transaction history as context to provide personalized, relevant advice.
 You can ask things like, "Where is most of my money going?" or "Suggest ways to reduce my monthly expenses."
 *   **Business Idea Brainstorming**: This section is an idea generation powerhouse.